 - 8-10 medium raw shrimp / prawns , shelled and deveined

 - 1/2 medium onion , thinly sliced (yellow, brown or white)

 - 1 tsp ginger , freshly grated

-- 1 cup of red bell pepper (capsicum), thinly sliced
+- 1 cup red capsicum / bell pepper

-- 2 tsp thinly sliced hot green pepper (adjust to taste)
+- 2 tsp thinly sliced hot green pepper (adjust to taste, optional)